 RACHEL: My doctor and nurses showed me how to properly self-inject.
 I am a registered nurse and I give injections at work, but I still needed to learn how to properly inject DUPIXENT myself.

 SHARRON: Your doctor will walk you through the injection process.
-In addition, I also watched the video on DUPIXENT.com and followed the instructions.
+I also watched the video on DUPIXENT.com and followed the instructions.

 RACHEL: DUPIXENT comes in a pre-filled syringe or pen and is a subcutaneous injection, which means it goes just underneath the skin.